The Martyrs’ Wall

 Niniveh, Irak

 Oh, Jonah, the One of the Whale, forgive my tardiness!
 I tried to dispatch my case swiftly and now I lie condemned.
 Now that my number is up, I am counting the hours I have left.
 Eventually, I figured it out: your journey, its import.
 I burst out laughing, I regretted it, I felt like crying.
 I didn’t hold high hopes for the future.
 I had managed my expectations and commended my soul to God.
 My muscles twitched to the beat of the clock.
 I had shut my eyes to the truth year after year, until the truth decided to settle the score.
 I don’t care whether it’s Monday or Saturday, day or night.
 You, my boy, acquainted yourself with miracles throughout your life until the ground under your feet drew level with the sky.
 Now, you are about to be reunited with your mother.
 You’ll have to introduce me to Christ’s mother, the Virgin Mary.
 May God bless you both.
 Over a hundred thousand men were sent to Nineveh.
-They had been tasked with mending the logic ...Read more
+They had been tasked with ...Read more

 The Daughter of the Marshlands